zafarali/docs/media/newsletters/general update 2014 06 25.md

+This newsletter/update written primarily @calben on 2014 06 25

 # Data Management

 Some solutions have been explored (implemented) for data management, which I will describe starting from frontend going to backend.